Islamic veiling practices by country: Iran

 In Iran, since 1981, after the 1979 Islamic Revolution, the hijab has become compulsory.
 All women are required to wear loose-fitting clothing and a headscarf in public.

 During the Middle Ages, Turkic nomadic tribes from Central Asia arrived, whose women did not wear headscarves.
-However, after the Safavid centralization in the 16th century, the headscarf became defined as the standard head dress for many religious women in urban areas all around the Iranian Empire.
-Exceptions to this were seen only in the villages and among nomadic tribes, such as Qashqai.
-Covering the whole face was rare among the Iranians and was mostly restricted to local Arabs and local Afghans.
-Later, during the economic crisis in the late 19th century under the Qajar dynasty, the poorest religious urban women could not afford headscarves.
+However, after the Safavid centralization in the 16th century, the headscarf became defined as the standard head dress for many religious urban women across the Safavid Empire.
+Exceptions to this were seen only in villages and among nomadic tribes, such as Qashqai.
+Covering the whole face was rare among Iranians and was mostly restricted to local Arabs and local Afghans.
+Later, during the economic crisis in the late 19th century during the Qajar era, the poorest religious urban women could not afford headscarves.

 On 8 January 1936, Reza Shah issued a decree, Kashf-e hijab, banning all veils.
 The ban was left in place for a period of five years, from 1936 to 1941.

 Official measures were relaxed in 1941 under Reza Shah's successor, Mohammad Reza Pahlavi, and the wearing of a headscarf or chador was no longer an offence, but was still considered an indicator of backwardness or of membership of the lower class.
-In the 1970s, the chador was usually a patterned or of a lighter color such as white or beige; black chadors were typically reserved for mourning and only became more acceptable everyday wear starting in the mid-1970s—however in the period before the Iranian Revolution the black chador's usage outside of the city of Qom was associated with allegiance with political Islam and was stigmatized by areas of Iranian society.
+In the 1970s, the chador was usually a patterned or of a lighter color such as white or beige; black chadors were typically reserved for mourning and only became more acceptable everyday wear starting in the mid-1970s—however, in the period before the Iranian Revolution the black chador's usage outside of the city of Qom was associated with allegiance with political Islam and was stigmatized by areas of Iranian society.
 Discrimination against women wearing the headscarf or chador occurred, with public institutions discouraging their use, and some eating establishments refusing to admit women who wore them.